DheepthaRajesh/dheeptha_rajesh/README.md

 ## Cybersecurity Portfolio

-#### Contains cybersecurity projects from the Google Cybersecurity Professional Certification including security audits, risk assessments, managing file permissions in Linux, SQL filtering for security investigations, and vulnerability report for a database server - all based on real-world scenarios.
+#### Contains cybersecurity projects from the Google Cybersecurity Professional Certification including security audits, risk assessments, managing file permissions in Linux, SQL filtering for security investigations, vulnerability report for a database server, and incident report analysis for a DDoS attack - all based on real-world scenarios.

 **Cybersecurity Professional Statement:**